btargac/gaming-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+A component based React app, created with CRA and RTK best practices, which differs from a standard Redux app with store creation, reducer function structure and built in Immer library that makes reducer functions immutable data flow seamless.

+App has two main routes,
+- Login Page
+- Games page
+    - Game Detail Page with route parameters

 ## Available Scripts

 In the project directory, you can run: